 As in previous years, the 2019 Torchlight Procession opens the annual Edinburgh's Hogmanay celebrations with around 8,000 torchbearers creating a "river of fire" down the Royal Mile.
-Last year saw around around 40,000 people come out for the event, to watch and take part.
+While it is not as big as Edinburgh's Hogmanay Street Party, last year saw around around 40,000 people come out for the event, to watch and take part.

 The torchlight procession follows the route introduced by new Hogmanay organisers Underbelly in 2017, starting from three points or "zones" in Edinburgh's Old Town - North Bridge, South Bridge, as well as outside St Giles Cathedral - and streams down to Holyrood Park.

 Leading the procession will be the 40-strong cast of the fire-brandishing warriors from PyroCeltica wielding fire fans, claymores and fire staffs.
 PyroCeltica will be accompanied by drumming from the Harbingers Drum Crew.